Trade show model

 Sensor

 The radar sensor transmits electromagnetic 122.5 GHz waves toward the reflector at the speed of light.
-The distance determined from the time-of-flight is displayed on a monitor.
-The associated graph shows the reflector’s sinusoidal motion.
+The distance determined via time-of-flight is displayed on a screen.
+The accompanying graph shows the sinusoidal movement of the reflector.

 Visualization of the measured values

-The button on the radar module of the exhibition model switches the display between two views.
+The pushbutton on the radar module of the trade show model switches the display between two views.

 Graph

-The temporal progression of the measured distance is depicted on the display in a 3D graph.
+The temporal progression of the measured distance is displayed on the screen in a 3D graph.

 Raw data

-In a detailed table view all raw data including the sensor signal strength are displayed in real time.
+In a detailed table view, all raw data including the sensor's signal strength are displayed in real time.

 Wireless HDMI adapter

-To transfer the display content to a large monitor at the booth, a Raspberry PI connects via WLAN to the radar module and opens its web interface.
+To transmit the display content to a large monitor at the booth, a Raspberry Pi connects via Wi‑Fi to the radar module and opens its web interface.

-The model’s modular design enables a freely scalable booth and space-saving transport.
+The modular design of the model enables a freely scalable exhibition stand and space-saving transport.

 Power supply

-All modules are connected by IEC power extension cords.
-The cables and connectors are hidden beneath the modules.
+All modules are connected to each other using IEC power extension cords.
+The cables and connectors are concealed under the modules.

 Transport

-The module bases are stackable.
-This makes transport of tables, bases and acrylic domes possible on a single Euro pallet.
+The bases of the modules are stackable.
+This makes it possible to transport tables, bases and acrylic covers on a single Euro pallet.

 Enclosure and electronics

-To enable efficient production of the housings, all modules of the exhibition model were designed identically.
-The illustration shows the cross-section of all modules in a combined representation.
+To enable efficient production of the enclosures, the construction of all modules of the exhibition model was made identical.
+The illustration shows the cross-section of all modules in a consolidated representation.

 Technical implementation of the modules